Natural-Highs/live/README.md

 # Starting the Project

-1. Start the emulator with "firebase emulators:start"
+1. Start the emulator with `bunx firebase-tools emulators:start`
-2. If you have any errorrs try "npm install -g firebase-tools && apt install -y default-jdk && npm install firebase-admin"
+2. If you have any errors try `bun install -g firebase-tools@latest` and `apt install -y default-jdk` then rerun the command
 3. You can now connect to http://127.0.0.1:4000/ to view a ui for the db and auth
-4. "npm run dev" to start the project locally
+4. `bun run dev` to start the project locally (Vite serves on port 5174 by default)
-5. You can now connect to
+5. You can now connect to the local URL printed in the terminal to verify the login page